jyyan/gdtile/INSTALL.md

 # need typing the password of user `osm`
 # please change the osm filename `taiwan-latest.osm.bz2` with what you have download from osm data source
-# notice : at ubuntu 12.04 , the osm2pgsql version donot support the osm file type `pbf` , so that you must using `bz2` or other one.
+# notice : at ubuntu 12.04 , the osm2pgsql version donot support the osm file type `osm.pbf` , so that you must using `osm.bz2` or other one.
-#
+# but i found that the `osm.bz2` format database donot have some table column such like `water and surface`, so we have better install last version osm2pgsql with

+sudo add-apt-repository ppa:kakrueger/openstreetmap
+sudo apt-get update
+sudo apt-get --no-install-recommends install -y osm2pgsql

+# now we can import `osm.pbf` data
+osm2pgsql --create --cache 800 --hstore --database osm -l -U osm -W -S /usr/share/osm2pgsql/default.style taiwan-latest.osm.pbf
 ```

 Test your environment